Things to do in Quito

 The equator

 Ah yes, the eponymous and ubiquitous geographical curiosity.
-Mitad del Mundo (Middle of the World) is a 30-meter high monument that straddles the equator.
+Mitad del Mundo is a 30-meter high monument that straddles the equator.
 Or does it?
-There is indeed a yellow line across the area and an entire town has been created around the monument, but unfortunately it turned out that the old mapmakers had made a slight mistake.
+There is indeed a yellow line across the area and an entire town has been created around the monument, but the old mapmakers had made a slight mistake.

-In the modern day of GPS, the real equator is actually a few hundred meters to the right, marked by a red line.
-To hide this embarrassing fact, they somewhat hid the red line behind a large wall, in order to attract visitors (and their money) to the grand monument instead.
+In the modern day of GPS, it turned out that the real equator is actually a few hundred meters north, marked by a red line.
+To hide this embarrassing fact, they somewhat hid it behind a large wall, in order to attract visitors (and their money) to the grand monument instead.

 The equator The geographically correct equator.